Generative Art Template

 https://github.com/Martibis/256ART-generative-art-template

-# Using the Template Project
+# Using the Template Artwork

 Clone or download the 256ART Generative Art Template repository to begin.
 This template provides a starting point for creating generative art that can be released fully in-chain via 256ART.
 The main files you will be working with are: